Defamation Libel Slander

 We offer pre-publication advice for those looking to have their writing checked for defamation.

 Other areas of defamation include written (books etc), verbal (spoken) and more.

 Our expert defamation lawyer team offer affordable, personalised advice

 Are you in need of a defamation lawyer in Sydney or elsewhere in Australia?
-O’Brien Solicitors are one of Sydney’s leading defamation law firms.
-If you believe that your reputation or character has been damaged by false allegation or untrue statements, then you may have an action to sue for defamation.
+O’Brien Criminal and Civil Solicitors are one of Sydney’s leading defamation law firms.
+If you believe that your reputation or character has suffered damage by false allegation or untrue statements, then you may have an action to sue for defamation.

-Defamation is where someone’s reputation is damaged by false statements, either spoken (slander) or written (libel) by another person, entity or organization, such as a newspaper or other media outlet, or even government, where those false or unsubstantiated statements are communicated to one or more third parties.
+Defamation is where someone’s reputation suffers damage by false statements, either spoken (slander) or written (libel) by another person, entity or organisation.
+These defendants could include newspapers or other media outlets, or even government.
+Those false or unsubstantiated statements need to be communicated to one or more third parties.
 So if, someone says something false to you alone, that is not defamation.